kckecheng/cheatsheets/gdb.rst

 ::

   # sometimes, it is not easy to find which application triggers the core to be debugged just based on the core file's name
-  eu-unstrip -c --core <core file> # the first entry points to the absolute path of the application
+  eu-unstrip -n --core <core file> # the first entry points to the absolute path of the application

 unstrip/combine files with degbugging info
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~